Cutshaw History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Cutshaw has been recorded under many different variations, including Cutts, Cutt, Cut, Cuts, Cuttes, Cutte and others.

-Another 173 words (12 lines of text) are included under the topic Early Cutshaw Notables in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Cutshaw Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Cutshaw or a variant listed above: Richard Cutt who settled in Portsmouth New Hampshire in 1630; Roger Cutts settled in Virginia in 1635.

 Contemporary Notables of the name Cutshaw (post 1700) +

 - Wilfred Emory Cutshaw (1838-1907), American colonel in the Confederate Army and later city engineer for Richmond, Virginia for 34 years, elected member of the American Society of Civil Engineers in 1891

 - George William Cutshaw (b.
 1887), American Major League Baseball second baseman who played from 1912 to 1923

 - Mary Ruth Cutshaw, American Democrat politician, Alternate Delegate to Democratic National Convention from Tennessee, 1996

 Related Stories +